 |University of Colorado Anschutz Medical Campus||Coffee, Megan|

 David Cohn is Professor of Medicine in the Division of Infectious Diseases at the University of Colorado School of Medicine and a volunteer attending physician at the Denver Health Infectious Diseases (ID)/AIDS Clinic.
-For over two decades he was the Associate Director of Denver Public Health, and previously the Director of the Denver Disease Control Service and the Denver Metro Tuberculosis Clinic.
+For over two decades he was the Associate Director of Denver Public Health, previously the Director of the Denver Disease Control Service and the Denver Metro Tuberculosis Clinic, and most recently Interim Chair of the ID Division at Denver Health.
 Dr. Cohn has been active in research and treatment of HIV/AIDS and tuberculosis since 1982, and founded the Denver Health ID/AIDS Clinic in 1984.
-He was principal investigator of the NIH-funded Denver Community Program for Clinical Research on AIDS, serving as national chair of the Science Planning Committee.
-More recently he was on the Executive Committee of the International Network for Strategic Initiatives in Global HIV Trials and a site leader in the AIDS Clinical Trials Group.
-He has also been principal or co-principal investigator of AIDS/HIV surveillance in Colorado, and other CDC-sponsored projects, including the Community-based Demonstration Project for HIV Prevention and Risk Reduction, Adult Spectrum of Disease, and HIV seroprevalence studies, and tuberculosis research including clinical trials and epidemiologic studies.
+He was principal investigator of the NIH-funded Denver Community Program for Clinical Research on AIDS (CPCRA), and served in several national leadership positions.
+He also was on the Executive Committee of the International Network for Strategic Initiatives in Global HIV Trials (INSIGHT) and a site leader in the AIDS Clinical Trials Group (ACTG).
+He has also been principal or co-principal investigator of AIDS/HIV surveillance in Colorado, and other CDC-sponsored projects, including the Community-based Demonstration Project for HIV Prevention and Risk Reduction, Adult Spectrum of Disease, and HIV seroprevalence studies.
+Dr. Cohn was also a co-investigator in the CDC-sponsored Tuberculosis Clinical Trials and Epidemiologic Studies Consortia.

 Dr. Cohn’s major clinical research interest has been in the treatment and prevention of opportunistic infections in HIV-infected patients, and in particular mycobacterial infections in all persons.
-He was a medical officer in the Global Tuberculosis Programme at WHO, participating in studies of HIV-related tuberculosis in Africa and global drug resistance surveillance.
-He has been a WHO consultant and serves as the American Thoracic Society (ATS) representative on the Stop-TB Partnership TB/HIV Working Group.
-Other recent international work includes being a faculty member for the International Center for AIDS Care and Treatment Programs (ICAP) as a trainer in Kenya, and as a Visiting Professor for the Novel Education Clinical Trainees and Researchers (NECTAR) Program in Zimbabwe.
+He was a medical officer in the Global Tuberculosis Programme at the World Health Organization (WHO), participating in studies of HIV-related tuberculosis in Africa and global drug resistance surveillance.
+He has been a WHO consultant and was the American Thoracic Society (ATS) representative on the Stop-TB Partnership TB/HIV Working Group.
+Other international work includes being a faculty member for the International Center for AIDS Care and Treatment Programs (ICAP) as a trainer in Kenya, as a Visiting Professor for the Novel Education Clinical Trainees and Researchers (NECTAR) Program in Zimbabwe, and as Training Director of the Ebola Treatment Centre with the International Medical Corps in Sierra Leone.
 He has previously worked on projects, consulted, or taught courses in Uganda, Zambia, Botswana, Ethiopia, South Africa, and China.
 He has served on the Tuberculosis Committee of the Infectious Diseases Society of America, the CDC Advisory Council for the Elimination of Tuberculosis, and as Chair of the ATS Scientific Assembly on Microbiology, Tuberculosis, and Pulmonary Infections.
+He is a member of the editorial board of Infectious Disease News.

 MD, Professor, Division of Infectious Diseases, Department of Medicine, University of Colorado School of Medicine